Examination of voluntary motor skills of the fingers. G

 Grade:

-• 1 point- the correct reproduction of the rhythm;
+• 1 point- correct rhythm reproduction;

-• 2 points- Failure to complete the last two tasks;
+• 2 points- failure to complete the last two tasks;

-• general form child,
+• general view child,

 • posture,